MO 270-2019 2019-12-18

-Did the Missouri AG approve the Secretary of State's summary statement for the Sedey AVR initiative version 3 (2020-131), with expanded data sources and weekend in-person voting?
+Did the Missouri AG approve the Secretary of State's summary statement for Mary Anne Sedey's voter registration initiative version 2020-131?

 Subject

-The Missouri AG's review under § 116.334, RSMo, of a proposed summary statement for an initiative petition (version 3, 2020-131) submitted by Mary Anne Sedey to amend Article VIII of the Missouri Constitution.
-Version 3 expanded AVR data sources beyond DOR (allowing Secretary-of-State designation of other agencies) and added weekend-before-election in-person absentee voting.
+The Missouri AG's review under § 116.334, RSMo, of a proposed summary statement that the Secretary of State prepared for an initiative petition submitted by Mary Anne Sedey to amend Article VIII of the Missouri Constitution, version 3 (2020-131), addressing automatic voter registration, absentee voting, and in-person absentee voting.

 Topics: INITIATIVES.
 INITIATIVE PETITIONS.